 "I had to do my hair."

 The first few minutes of the ride were silent as neither man really felt like talking.
 Then Sam glanced over and saw the bruise that had developed overnight under Callen's left eye.
-When a smile broke out on Sam's face, Callen looked at him out of the corner of his eye.
+When an amused smirk broke out on Sam's face, Callen looked at him out of the corner of his eye.
 "What?"

 "Nothing.
 Just trying to figure out why you chose to go after the Hulk instead of the little guy yesterday."